 Acknowledgments

-To E. Rios and V. Landa for capacitation and their motivation to improve the course that resulted in the present manuscript.
+To E. Rios and V. Landa for their capacity and motivation to improve the course that resulted in the present manuscript.
 To R. Ortiz for suggestions to improve the manuscript.
 To the students who participated in the project.

 Ethics declarations